SHIELD Framework

 Metric: Psychological Safety Score

-Edmondson's 7-item survey
+Edmondson’s validated 7-item survey (quarterly)

 Predicts: Innovation, speaking up, retention

-D - DESIGN
+D

-DESIGN supportive environment
+DESIGN

 DESIGN organizational architecture